fernandopalafox/fernandopalafox.github.io/content/ambition.md

 Ambition is the desire to do or achieve something hard, perhaps something that has never been done before, perhaps something that can't be done according to conventional wisdom.
 Ambition is a fundamental part of who I am.[^1] Serenity is the state of peace and calm that gives me the clarity to get through high-stress situations.
-My teens and early twenties were marked with severe bouts of self-doubt and depression (a common occurrence, unfortunately), and I found that growing of out it was immensely assisted by internalizing the Stoic attitude of *amor fati*: a love of fate, and an understanding of our capacity to attribute any meaning to any situation, good or bad.
+My teens and early twenties were marked with severe bouts of self-doubt and depression (a common occurrence, unfortunately), when navigating these hard times I found the Stoic attitude of *amor fati* immensely useful: a love of fate, and an understanding of our capacity to attribute any meaning to any situation, good or bad.
 Marcus Aurelius recognized the power of this attitude when he said that
 > a blazing fire makes flame and brightness out of everything that is thrown into it.

 *Amor fati* helped me navigate periods of stress and/or uncertainty, but I recently ran into a contradiction: ambition necessarily requires a desire to change the status quo driven by some kind of discomfort.
-On the other hand, *amor fati* is all about literally loving the status quo by interpreting it in the best way possible.
+On the other hand, *amor fati* is all about being content with whatever happens and interpreting it in the best way possible.
-Both ideas feel important to me, so this is about how I bring them together.
+Both ideas felt important to me, but I had trouble reconciling the discomfort that drives ambition and the contentedness of *amor fati*, so I wrote this to describe how I bring them together.

 My solution is simple:
 1. Select ambitious goals that challenge conventional wisdom on what can and can't be done.
-2. Bias yourself towards doing (rather than thinking), and work *hard*.
+2. Bias yourself towards doing (rather than thinking).
-3. Along the way, keep your ego in check and mind open so you can learn new things.
+3. Work as hard as you can, and then embrace *amor fati*.
-4. Reflect on what you learn to calibrate where you spend time and energy.
+1. Reflect on what you learn to calibrate where you spend time and energy.
-5. Goto 1.
+2. Goto 1.

 Inevitably, you will find yourself in periods of great uncertainty, particularly when working on something that's really interesting or novel.
 I find serenity through these periods by doings things well.